- Famous political art pieces

 A renowned artist who knows how to high jack the traffic signals and make them an art piece.
 He simply placed a sticker above a road sign and the art-piece became self-explanatory.
 All you need to do is help each other and life will be easy and more comfortable giving.

-These were some of the famous artists and their more famous artworks that made a buzz in the history and have the same value today as well.
-Politics is a tough niche and being able to communicate or comment on it through art is surely a talent that god-gifted people are blessed with.
+These are the famous artists and their famous artworks that made a buzz in history and have the same value today as well.
+Politics is a tight niche and being able to communicate or comment on it through art is undoubtedly a talent that god-gifted people are blessed with.